johnsovo44/Discovering-Qualities-of-Drake-using-Natural-Language-Processing/README.md

 - Compare the Markov Chain Model to an RNN model to see if I can get grammatically correct lyrics.
 - Generate random lyrics from each artist and see if a classification model can properly identify them
 - Since LDA is a fuzzy unsupervised model, use DBSCAN or KNN to create clear topics and see where the artists' corpus falls.
-- Continue to clean the lyrics and add more artist to further understand Drake as a lyricst.
+- Continue to clean the lyrics to remove featured artist and add more artist to increase diversity and further understand Drake as a lyricst.
 ### Source Documentation
 There were some additional resources that helped me understand the scope of my project and how to complete it.
 The following are resources I used to: